What to do for Your Lawn in January

 January: Your Lawn has Slowed Down and Needs to Rest

-During the month of January your lawn is semi-dormant (think hibernating).
+During January your lawn is semi-dormant (think hibernating).
 Due to the slower metabolism and less photosynthesis, it is easily damaged by cold weather and drought, and it will be late spring before it recovers – if at all.
-The two best things you can do for your lawn in January is “Keep it Tall and Keep it Wet”.
+The two best things you can do for your lawn in January are “Keep it Tall and Keep it Wet”.

 Why a 4” Canopy is Mandatory